romeorizzi/TALight/README.md

 To operate with problems you have on your local machine, you first activate the `TAlight` daemon `rtald` on your machine to serve requests coming from your machine itself (modality 1).
 When starting the daemon, it is a good idea to first turn on logging, by setting the environment variable `RUST_LOG=info`.

 <details><summary>How to correctly set the environment variable `RUST_LOG=info`</summary>

 We first show you a way to do it that works on the standard shells of Linux or Mac (`bash`, `sh` or `zsh`).
-It therefore works also on Windows sinc we assume you operate from the terminal you have installed together with `git`.
+It therefore works also on Windows since we assume you operate from the terminal you have installed together with `git`.
 It can also work on every terminal that allows you to switch to a bash shell by means of a `bash` command invocation.
 Insert the following command in the terminal from where you intend to launch the daemon `rtald` and monitor its interactions and working:
 ```bash
 export RUST_LOG=info